 A datasource configuration utility is also bundled with BTM.
 It is conve= nient to use it rather than create your datasources in code.
-Refer= to the Resource Loader page = for more details.
+Refer to the <= a href=3D"/display/BTM/ResourceLoader2x">Resource Loader page for more = details.

-ile and tell BTM where to load it by setting the
+TM where to load it by setting the

-resourceConfigurationFilename property of the C=
+resourceConfigurationFilename property of the Configuration=

 Now you also have to know how to get the datasource created by the Resou= rce Loader.
 There are multiple ways:

 addrTypesomewhere in your JNDI tree.
 The

 bitronix.t= m.resource.ResourceObjectFactoryclass will just return the datasour= ce with the specified

 uniqueName.
-This is explained more in-depth in the Tom= cat and Jetty integration page.
+This is explained more in-de= pth in the Tomcat and Jetty integration page.